Do you like dogs? Do you like this dog, named Bo? What if you knew it belonged to Pres. Obama and his family? Would that matter?

 Why might White people find race a difficult topic?

 For one thing, many White people don’t have much experience talking about race.
-We aren’t very good at most things unless we have some practice.
+People aren’t very good at most things unless they have a chance to practice.

 In addition, we often have a sense that there is a lot at stake when we talk about race.
 The news media are full of reports of White people who said the wrong thing about race and suddenly found themselves in a heap of trouble.
 Or, at least, it seems sudden when we read such accounts in the news.
 Sometimes we worry about using the right words: I’ve been asked many times whether we are “supposed” to say Hispanic vs. Latino or Black vs. African American.
 Even people who haven’t thought a lot about race are aware that some words will signal that you aren’t very up on the topic.
 And if you aren’t very up on the topic, you might not know what words those are.

 This is related to the fact that, like any other social group, White people are aware of others’ stereotypes of them.
 We know, or we think we know, that some people of color expect White people to be closet bigots, and we worry about accidentally fulfilling those stereotypes by doing or saying the wrong thing.
 The anxiety from that stereotype threat, ironically, only makes it more likely that we will fulfill the stereotype.